Pamela Harriman: Marriage to W. Averell Harriman

 The day after Hayward's funeral, Pamela arranged to resume her acquaintance with her former lover, Harriman, then 79 years old and recently widowed.
 They were married on September 27, 1971.
 With this marriage, her social focus was moved to Washington, D.C., where he owned a townhouse in Georgetown from which they entertained many notable people.
 Harriman, a railroad heir, was wealthy and also bought an estate in Virginia and a private jet.
 With Harriman's involvement and links in the Democratic Party, her political career began.
 Her last marriage lasted until his death in 1986.
 In later years, she had many legal problems with Harriman's children concerning the inheritance.

 Pamela Harriman served on The Rockefeller University Council from 1977 to 1979, and on the Board of Trustees from 1979 to 1993.
 She also served on the Board of Visitors of the College of William and Mary from 1986–1990 where she established The Pamela Harriman Professorship of Government and Public Policy and sponsored a scholarship in her name for three students to serve each summer at the US Embassy to France.
+In 1994, she spoke in an interview about her personal memories and the significance of the Allied invasion of Normandy in 1944.

-Political life
+Political career

 As Pamela Churchill Harriman she became a United States citizen in 1971 and became involved with the Democratic Party, creating a fund-raising system—a political action committee—named "Democrats for the 80s", later "Democrats for the 90s", and nicknamed "PamPAC".
-In 1980, the Woman's National Democratic Club named her "Woman of the Year".
+In 1980, the Woman's National Democratic Club named her "Woman of the Year."
 U.S. President Bill Clinton appointed her United States Ambassador to France in 1993.
 The Dayton Agreement was signed in Paris in 1995 while she served as ambassador.

 Death

 Pamela Harriman died on February 5, 1997 at the American Hospital, Neuilly-sur-Seine, after suffering a cerebral hemorrhage while swimming at the Paris Ritz one day earlier.

 The morning after her death, President Jacques Chirac of France placed the Grand Cross of the Légion d'honneur on her flag-draped coffin.
-She was the first female foreign diplomat to receive this honor.
-Clinton, in further recognition of her contributions and significance, dispatched Air Force One to return her body to the US and spoke at her funeral at the Washington National Cathedral in Washington, D.C., mentioning her public service in glowing terms.
-Harriman was buried February 14, 1997 at Arden, the former Harriman estate in New York.
+She was the first female foreign diplomat to receive this honour.

+In recognition of her service and importance, United States President Bill Clinton sent Air Force One to repatriate her body to the U.S., and spoke glowingly of her public service himself at her funeral on Feb.
+13, 1997, at Washington National Cathedral in Washington, D.C.

+Harriman was buried February 14, 1997, at Arden, the former Harriman estate in New York.

 In popular culture

-Her life story has been the subject of several films and novels, including:
+Harriman's life story has been the subject of several films and novels, including the following: